-Babies born after fertility treatment, or following assisted reproduction, or who you have adopted
+Babies born after fertility treatment, or following assisted reproduction, or who you have adopted, or who you add within 10 months of the plan start date

 You can add a baby born after fertility treatment, or following assisted reproduction (such as IVF), or who you've adopted, to the plan.
 As with most health insurance, our cover for treatment has a few limits in these situations.